rajeshkumar1130/ContactManager/README.md

    in the package manager console.
 3. Set ContactManager.Api project as startup project in visual studio and run the application using F5 key.
 4. This will open a swaggar url where you can test the api.
+5. Pass 12345 for ClientId header parameter.
-5. To create new contact use post method with request in the following format;
+6. To create new contact use post method with request in the following format;
 ```json
     {
       "firstName": "Rajesh",